datacenter/aci-monitoring-stack/README.md

 ### Promtail and Syslog-ng

-These two components are tightly coupled together and will be explained together.
+These two components are tightly coupled together.

-Promtail is the layer ingesting the logs in RFC5424 format and sends them to Loki.
+- Syslog-ng translates logs from RFC 3164 to RFC 5424 and forwards them to Promtail.
-Syslog-ng is the layer that translates the logs from RFC 3164 to RFC5424 and sends them to Promtail.
+- Promtail is ingesting logs in RFC 5424 format and forwards them to Loki.

 Promtail is pre-configured with: